stumpapp/stump/packages/website/src/pages/installation/docker.md

 {% callout title="Note" icon="danger" %}
 Stump will have an official Docker image available when the first beta release is published.

 For now, Docker builds of Stump are _development only_, meaning if you want to use Docker you'll have to build your own image.
+This assumes you have already followed the [Developer Setup](/contributing) guide.
 These instructions will be updated for general usage when the official Docker image is available.
 {% /callout %}

 ## Usage